Qiskit/qiskit/docs/cdoc/qk-qpy.rst

 all the circuits from either representation.
 QPY data produced by this interface is compatible with the Python :mod:`qiskit.qpy` interface.

+:c:func:`qk_qpy_read_min_version` returns the oldest QPY format version that the loaded library can read.
+This is equivalent to Python's :attr:`qiskit.qpy.QPY_COMPATIBILITY_VERSION`.
+:c:func:`qk_qpy_write_min_version` returns the oldest version that the C API can write.
+The two bounds differ because the C API uses the Rust QPY implementation, while Python can use its legacy implementation to write older formats.

 Loaded circuits are newly allocated and must be released with :c:func:`qk_qpy_free_circuits`.